christianpetri/Juventus_Semesterarbeit_Webentwicklung_4I_2018/README.md

 ```
 Also the MongoDB has to be running in the background.

-## testing the setup
+## Testing the setup

-Start the front, the backend and the MongoDB and go to the browser and enter
+Start the frontend (npm run start), the backend (npm run start) and the MongoDB, then go to the browser and enter
 ```
 http://localhost:8000/?#test
 ```